 NY1 expanded into New York City's Latino community by launching the city's first 24-hour Spanish-language news channel, NY1 Noticias in June 2003.
 The channel is available in New York City on Time Warner Cable channel 95 and 831, and on Cablevision channel 194 in Brooklyn and the Bronx.

 On August 18, 2010, NY1 launched NY1 Rail and Road, New York City's only 24-hour traffic and transit channel providing real-time traffic and commuter information for the metropolitan area.
 The service uses aerial maps to provide continuous news of street closures, travel and mass transit delays, and parking information.
 Separate feeds are available for Manhattan and Brooklyn, Queens, Staten Island, and Hudson Valley, each with customized views of traffic patterns covering major bridge, tunnel, and highway routes.
-The 24-hour traffic and transit channel is available to Time Warner Cable subscribers on channel 104 in Manhattan, Brooklyn, Queens and Staten Island, and on channel 91 in New Jersey and Hudson Valley.
+The 24-hour traffic and transit channel is available to Spectrum subscribers on channel 104 in Manhattan, Brooklyn, Queens and Staten Island, and on channel 91 in New Jersey and Hudson Valley.

 The idea for NY1 was born in the spring of 1991, when Time Warner decided to establish a local cable news channel for its New York City cable system.
 From the start, the idea behind NY1 was to combine advanced news-delivery technologies with a reporter-driven format in which reporters write and shoot their own stories.